JamesTsay-12/blog-site/_posts/2025-07-25-stock-picking-in-tech.md

 A strong tech investor doesn’t just follow trends—they understand the *underlying science and engineering*.
 They know how to distinguish between a breakthrough and a marketing pitch.

 **Practical Industry Experience**
 Experience working in relevant industries helps investors assess what's feasible and what’s fantasy.
-Understanding time-to-market, regulatory bottlenecks, and supply chain friction is key.
+Understanding time-to-market, competition, regulatory bottlenecks, and supply chain friction is key.

 **Realistic Modeling & Risk Awareness**
 Sophisticated models are useful—but only if based on grounded assumptions.
 A good stock picker stress-tests downside scenarios and avoids overfitting projections to blue-sky outcomes.